T. D. Dasan Std. VI B: Reception

 T. D. Dasan Std.
 VI B had an overwhelmingly positive reception from the critics.
 Paresh Palicha of Rediff.com said the movie "is miles ahead of the films that are served in the garb of entertainment week after week, and leaves us with a sense of elation.
 A brilliant effort indeed!"
 This is what Nowrunning had to say.
 "Mohan Raghavan's debut film matches up in texture, dimension and depth to the wonderfully crafted films of Walter Salles that often transcend boundaries.
 This is the work of an artist who refuses to see the medium as a mere commodity, and the highly sensitive writing and truly marvelous direction make this film a captivating watch."
 Sify.com said "With no loud statements, buffoonery or gimmicks that we usually see in every other film, debutant director Mohan Raghavan's T D Dasan Std VI B' is a little gem that could perhaps shock you with its inherent honesty."

 Indiaglitz also had given a glowing review for the movie.
 Despite the favourable critic opinion, the movie was a non-starter at the box-office.
 Budget constrains heavily limited the marketing of the movie, with the film ending up as a minuscule release.
-The collection was hardly noticeable.

-The film was initially adjudged the Golden Pheasant Award for Best Film at the International Film Festival of Kerala 2010.
-However, it was decided to award a foreign film after some jury members felt that giving the award for a regional film will diminish the interest of foreign delegates in IFFK.
-The issue was revealed by actor P. Sreekumar in a press conference, which garnered wide criticism from the Malayalam film fraternity against the IFFK.